dgodovich/personal_logseq/pages/Determination of the order of mutational sites governing l-arabinose utilization in Escherichia coli by transduction with phage P1bt.md

 			- i.e. ara-1 donor is 250:1, ara-2 donor is 50:1
 		- Something to do with group C being resistant to arabinose?
-		- Abortive transduction is when the DNA is not incorporated into the genome -
+		- Abortive transduction is when the DNA is not incorporated into the genome
+			- So the group C mutation is still there and the colony is able to barely survive?
+-